-Dr. Morton and his wife Ginger have four children - Janet, Michael, James, and Jesse, and one grandson - John Michael.
+Dr. Morton and his wife Ginger have four children - Janet, Michael, James, and Jesse, and two grandchildren.
 In his spare time, Dr. Morton enjoys ranching, gardening, canning vegetables, and supporting Texas A&M sports.

 Dr. James Morton was born and raised in Athens, Texas.
 After graduating from Athens High School in 1999, he attended Texas A&M University.
 He received his bachelors degree in 2003 and graduated with his Doctor of Veterinary Medicine degree from Texas A&M University College of Veterinary Medicine in 2008.